Junko Tabei

-Junko Tabei (田部井 淳子, Tabei Junko) was a Japanese mountaineer, author, and teacher.
-She was the first woman to reach the summit of Mount Everest and the first woman to ascend the Seven Summits, climbing the highest peak on every continent.
+Junko Tabei (田部井 淳子, Tabei Junko) was a Japanese mountaineer, author and teacher.
+She was the first woman to reach the summit of Mount Everest and ascend the Seven Summits, climbing the highest peak on every continent.

-Tabei wrote seven books, organized environmental projects to clean up rubbish left behind by climbers on Everest, and led annual climbs up Mount Fuji for youth affected by the Great East Japan Earthquake.
+Tabei wrote seven books, organized environmental projects to clean up trash left behind by climbers on Everest, and led annual climbs up Mount Fuji for youth affected by the Great East Japan Earthquake.

-An astronomer named asteroid 6897 Tabei after her and in 2019, a mountain range on Pluto was named Tabei Montes in her honour.
+An astronomer named asteroid 6897 Tabei after her and in 2019, a mountain range on Pluto was named Tabei Montes in her honor.

 Early life

 Junko Ishibashi was born on 22 September 1939 in Miharu, Fukushima, the fifth daughter of seven children.
 Her father was a printer.
 She was considered a frail child, but nevertheless she began mountain climbing at the age of ten, going on a class climbing trip to Mount Nasu.
 She enjoyed the non-competitive nature of the sport and the striking natural landscapes that came into view upon reaching the top of the mountain.
 Although she was interested in doing more climbing, her family did not have enough money for such an expensive hobby, and Ishibashi made only a few climbs during her high school years.

 From 1958 to 1962, Ishibashi studied English and American literature at Showa Women's University.
 She initially planned on a career as a teacher.
 After graduation, she returned to her earlier passion for climbing by joining a number of men's climbing clubs.
 While some men welcomed her as a fellow climber, others questioned her motives for pursuing a typically male-dominated sport.
 Soon, Ishibashi had climbed all the major mountains in Japan, including Mount Fuji.

 When she was 27, Ishibashi married Masanobu Tabei, a mountaineer she had met during a climbing excursion on Mount Tanigawa.
 The couple eventually had two children: a daughter, Noriko, and a son, Shinya.